EricPacefactory/Clipper/README.md

     Input video source (including pathing)

 -s / --start : <String>
     Starting timestamp.
-To use a negative value, type 'n' in place of '-'
+    (To enter a negative relative value, type 'n' in place of '-')

 -e / --end : <String>
     Ending timestamp.
-To use a negative value, type 'n' in place of '-'
+    (To enter a negative relative value, type 'n' in place of '-')

 -o / --outname : <String>
     Output file name (no extension)